 Aside from eligibility concerns, a potential investor should also consider the following rules:

-The most important feature of HSAs is that they are meant to be used for qualified medical expenses incurred by the account holder, their spouse, and their dependents.
+HSA’s are meant to be used for qualified medical expenses incurred by the account holder, their spouse, and their dependents.
 These qualified medical expenses are identified in IRS publication 502 and include payments for diagnostics, cures, mitigations, treatments, prescribed preventative medications, doctor visits, lab tests, hospital stays, and medical transportation (such as ambulance services).
 Your HSA can also be used for dental expenses and vision care.
 Many other things may be covered, like acupuncture, contact lens solution, smoking-cessation programs, or service animal adoption.
 In addition, some others are not applicable to your HSA, like cosmetic surgery, maternity clothes, and childcare for healthy children.
-[What Can I Use My HSA For? - Workest (zenefits.com)] It’s critical to avoid non-qualified withdrawals.
+[What Can I Use My HSA For? – Workest (zenefits.com)] It’s critical to avoid non-qualified withdrawals.
 If you use your HSA for non-medical or non-qualified withdrawals, they are subject to income tax.
 For account holders under 65, those non-qualified withdrawals will come with an additional 20% tax penalty.

 The above rules show the downsides and limitations of investing in an HSA account.
 Some drawbacks can be mitigated, while others may force an investor to avoid HSAs entirely.
 There are two primary drawbacks to an HSA.